deeplearningbrasil/mars-gym/docs/source/quick_start.rst

 Reward Estimator
 ################

-We need implement a Reward Estimator ρ(x, a), this is a Pytorch Model that will estimator a reward in a contextual bandit problem.
+We need implement a Reward Estimator ρ(x, a), this is a Pytorch Model that will estimate a reward in a contextual bandit problem.
 It uses the context 'x' (all information passed from environment) and the available actions 'a' to estimate a reward for each action.

 .. image:: ../../images/math_reward_estimator.png
   :width: 300